vow-sta-n/vow-sta-n/README.md

 ---

-👋 **Hello, World!** I am a product architect, full-stack engineer, and multidisciplinary researcher.
-As the founder of **[Novaturients](https://novaturients.in)**, I operate where digital logic meets human behavior and physical material systems.
+👋 **Hello, World!** I am a product architect, full-stack engineer, and multidisciplinary researcher operating where digital logic meets human behavior and physical material systems.

-Rather than treating code as abstract numbers, I build software designed around how the human mind perceives, navigates, and interacts with tools—from production mobile apps in thousands of hands to empirical cloud research telemetry and patented physical hardware prototypes.
+Rather than treating code as abstract numbers, I build software designed around how the human mind perceives, navigates, and interacts with tools—from production mobile apps in active use to empirical cloud research telemetry and patented physical hardware prototypes.

 ---